State of the Union: Amid disputes, common cause for Ukraine

 AP Congressional Correspondent

 WASHINGTON (AP) — They have argued viciously in Congress over just about everything: Whether the Capitol insurrection should be investigated or brushed aside.
-If the president’s choice for the Supreme Court should be limited to the first Black woman.
-Even over whether or not to wear masks in the Capitol building.
+If the president’s choice for the Supreme Court should be the first Black woman.
+Even over whether or not to wear masks under the dome.

 But as lawmakers gather for President Joe Biden’s first State of the Union address amid the gravity of Russia’s invasion of Ukraine, they have mustered a rare and remarkable bipartisan resolve, determined to hold the U.S. and its allies together in the defense of a Western-oriented democracy.